-There was a decrease of 7.1 percent q-q in employment in the civil engineering contracting industry in the 1st quarter, after showing an increase in the 4th quarter of 2.5 percent.
+There was a decrease of 2.5 percent q-q in employment in the civil engineering contracting industry in the 4th quarter, after showing an increase in the 3rd quarter of 4.4 percent.
 Compared to last year, employment has fallen more significantly.
 In 2017, employment totalled an estimate of 79 481, compared to 85 492 in 2016, a decrease of approximately 7 percent.
 According to Stats SA there are over 1 million people earning a livelihood in the South African construction industry, including the building and civil sectors as well as those that are self-employed.
 There has been a marked increase in the number of people that are self-employed, while employment in the industry, according Stats SA data, has gradually decreased over the last few years.
 Although these numbers include both the building and civil industries it is evident that the construction industry as a whole is not expanding job opportunities in the sector, due to the weak economic environment which is further challenged by weak investor sentiment and poor rollout of projects by the public sector.
-We can compare this to a total decline in the construction labour force of 1.5 percent in the first quarter of the year.
+We can compare this to a total decline on employment in the construction industry of 1.8 percent in the same quarter (4th quarter of 2017) on a q-q basis.